surajrimal07/nepse-dashboard/README.md

 ## 🙏 Acknowledgments

+- [Read Frog](https://github.com/mengxi-ream/read-frog) — Special thanks for the open-source inspiration; learned so many concepts and ideas from this amazing project
 - [WXT](https://wxt.dev/) for the amazing browser extension framework
 - [Convex](https://convex.dev/) for the serverless backend platform
 - [shadcn/ui](https://ui.shadcn.com/) for beautiful UI components